ghostcryptology/ms2-mastery/README.md

 - Create alts to pool resources
 - Every new alt to max level generates ~3M mesos
 - Sell onyx crystals if needed to reach 2100 gear score

+## Dungeon-specific Tips

+### Tronix Bunker

+- Skip the early mobs and run straight to mini-bosses
+- Use the EMP Bombs/Canisters on the map to stun the bosses (cuts completion time down significantly)
+- You can bait the bosses into destroying fences to give access to EMPs
+- Don't take damage while carrying an EMP, it will disappear!

+### The Fire Dragon

+- Treat your burns!
+- Berserkers can hit Fire Dragon with the Spin Attack while in one of the holes

+(more coming)